coddinglxf/DDI/readMe.txt

-Here is the introduction of each file: data directory: include the pre-trained word embedding log and  directories: include the output log
+Here is the introduction of each file: data directory: include the pre-trained word embedding log directory: include the output log

 the rest of .py files are used to train the model.